benmvp/slides/2020/reactjsmeetup/mixins-hooks.md

   * But with multiple HOCs we now don't know where our props are coming from
 - 2/ There can be prop name collisions if 2 HOCs try to set the same prop
   * Like multiple HOCs wanting to set a `value` prop
-- 3/ Lastly there's no way to alter or configure how the HOCs are composed
+- 3/ Lastly there's no way to alter or configure how the HOCs are composed based on the component's props or state
-  * Based on the component's props or state
+  * Composition only happened statically
   * This wasn't always a problem, but it did make complex situations challenging